bozhk/Minecraft-Client-Setting-system/README.md

 }

 To create settings, write in your function (Sprint, Fly, etc.)
-BooleanSetting bool = new BooleanSetting("Boolean", this, true); //вместо булиан вашу настройку
+BooleanSetting bool = new BooleanSetting("Boolean", this, true); //instead boolean your setting

 to make a setting in your module, make the module class constructor and add settings addSetting(nastroika): public Sprint() {